 Perhaps the real reason George Strait was in a hurry to get to Amarillo wasn’t the county fair but instead he wanted to consume cow flesh.
 Texans raise cattle with passion, and consume them just as enthusiastically with whoops! and hollers and back slaps.
 Our wooden-walled steakhouse came after much probing of a volunteer at the visitor’s center.
 We harassed her, just short of plucking fingernails, until she blurted the name of her favorite eatery.
 It was a local-oriented establishment not advertised by billboards like the others exclaiming free cowboy hat with each meal! or pan for gold while you wait for your food! and all that tourist junk.

 The weighty beast of a steak was delivered to my table with a thump, and I carved on the medium-rare slab voraciously until erupting into a fit of giggles, intoxicated by the iron-rich blood dribbling from my chin.
 This was the kind of steak that makes one feel like a carnivorous predator.
 I slowly became aware of a throaty growl and then a purr emanating from my body as I ate.
 The waitress kept her distance while I wielded the heavy knife, and for good reason.
-The scene of cholesterol carnage would have put Jason Voorhees into therapy.
+The scene of cholesterol carnage would have put Jason Voorhees into therapy, but this was one of my most memorable meals while traveling.

 Thank you, Texas, for reminding me just what a bad hippie Buddhist I really am.
 Mind you, this Texas steak review is coming from a guy who doesn’t often eat meat.
 Veggies fear me, but cows rarely do.
 And as promised, I have to keep the name of the eatery to myself.
 Just choose one to try, and ensure they don’t have a billboard tourists will see on the interstate.